FN-FAL113/MavenBuilds/README.md

 ``./repos/{username}/{buildsRepo}/repos/{username}/{repo}/{branch}/{currentCommitHash}``<br/>

 If the current commit hash from the target repo exist as a subdirectory<br/>
-then maven build will be skipped since there are no new commits from our<br/>
+then maven build for that specific repo is skipped since there are no new commits<br/>
-target repo clone.
-Any skipped target repos automatically proceeds to<br/>
+Any skipped target repos automatically proceeds to other<br/>
-other target repos for build output directory creation and so on.
+target repos for build output directory creation and so on.

 ### 4. Maven Build
 After successfully creating the build output directories which means there are<br/>